jcacela0298/Python-Programs/Python Rest API World Clock Project/ReadMe.txt

 			ClientMockTest.py File

 This is to satisfy the following requirements:
-"Write unit tests using MOCKS that that test the endpoint – mock out the call to http://worldclockapi.com/api/json/est/now and just return a hard coded value."
+"Write unit tests using MOCKS that that test the endpoint – mock out the call to http://worldclockapi.com/api/json/est/now and just return a hard-coded value."

 Just to summarize what this file accomplishes, test methods are set up in this file to validate the behavior of the get_current_time function from Client.py in two different scenarios: a successful request with a 200 status code and a failed request with a 404 status code.
 We make sure that the function behaves correctly in response to these different conditions and equals an expected response.